gatsbyjs/gatsby/docs/blog/100days/cms/index.md

 ### Challenge Resources

-1. [What is a headless CMS””](/docs/headless-cms/) is a solid place to get started.
+1. ["What is a headless CMS?"](/docs/headless-cms/) is a solid place to get started.
 It also lists specific CMS’s that have Gatsby “source” plugins you can install..

 2. If you’re not sure which CMS to choose, many Gatsby users have had success with [Contentful](/docs/sourcing-from-contentful/), [Cosmic JS](/blog/2018-06-07-build-a-gatsby-blog-using-the-cosmic-js-source-plugin/), and [DatoCMS](/docs/recipes/sourcing-data/).
 If you want to use an [open source and free CMS](/blog/2019-10-15-free-headless-cms/), try WordPress, Ghost, Netlify CMS, and Drupal.